micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

 corresponding GUI element.
 ![](/media/PI_GCS2_PropertyGroupVelocity.png)

-### Controller Joystick
+### Controller Joystick / HID Control

 To some controllers a joystick can be connected to control stage motions.
+There are two different concepts used for PI controllers:

+- Configure a complete joystick
+- Configure a stage axis

+The PI\_GCS\2 adapter will determine which concept is active.

+#### Joystick Configuration

 When the joystick is used the controller will not accept motion commands from the software.
 To switch joystick control on and off, create a configuration group, select “other devices” in the “Show” field, and select the “Joystick 1” or “Joystick 2” property of the